April 12th – May 13th 2021

 - achieve a near ‘final cut’ stage

-- prepare a concrete distribution and festival strategy to be discussed at the next session
+- prepare a distribution and festival strategy which will be discussed at the next session

 - have an idea about the first release of the film and its marketing, incl. its financial plan

 Confirmed tutors for the 1st dok.incubator workshop 2021: